MojosBeans100/MS4-spaceport/README.md

 [Sign Up page](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1644339726/Spaceport/Mobile/signup_qkurpp.jpg)

 ## Dates on pipeline timeline
 The developer feels the timeline of the interval dates in the pipeline detail view would be improved only showing dates on the x axis where there is a data point, ie an interval start or end date, or image captured date.
 This would appear cleaner and clearer to the user.
 The 'autoskip' function on the ChartJS timeline should perform this function - to only render data points on the axis - but could not be displayed the way the developer desired.
-After some tutor support, this bug was left unfixed since although the timeline was a bit clunky, it did not show incorrect information.
+After some tutor support, this bug was left unfixed and a max number of ticks is rendered instead, since although the timeline was a bit clunky, it did not show incorrect information.

 ## Incomplete satellite images
 During development and testing of the project, several satellite images were delivered with 'blind spots' and/or squares with different colouration.
 The developer is not certain of the cause of this (although blind spots could be attributed to 'secret' locations, such as naval bases).
 As the image is delivered directly from Skywatch and stored in AWS, this is not a bug of the project itself.